Pseudotensor problem of gravitational energy-momentum and Noether's theorem revisited: Abstract

 \section{Abstract}

 Based on a general variational principle, Noether's theorem is revisited.
-It is shown that the so called pseudotensor problem of the gravitational energy-momentum is a result of mis-reading Noether's theorem; and in fact, all the Noether's conserved quantities in general relativity are scalars.
-It is also shown that the non-localizability of gravitational energy-momentum can not be attributed to the equivalence principle, by using a counter-example.
-As a direct consequence of variational princle, a generalized Hamilton-Jacobi equation for the Hamilton's principal functional is obtained.
+It is shown that the long existing pseudotensor problem of gravitational energy-momentum is only a result of misreading Noether's theorem and mistaking different geometrical, physical objects as one and the same.
+As a matter of fact, all the Noether's conserved quantities in general relativity are scalars, their conservation currents are vector fields on spacetime manifold.
+The difficulty of non-localizability of gravitational energy-momentum, which is a direct consequence of the pseudotensor property, does not really exist.